mozmeao/platform-docs/docs/mozilla-accounts.md

 | utm_term              | Used for paid search keywords.                                                                                             | Brief keyword                                           | 'existing-users'                             |
 | utm_content           | Declared when more than one piece of content (on a page or at a URL) links to the same place, to distinguish between them. | Description of content, or name of experiment treatment | 'get-the-rest-of-firefox'                    |

-Invoking the macro will automatically include a set of default `UTM (Urchin Tracking Module)`{.interpreted-text role="abbr"} parameters as hidden form input fields:
+Invoking the macro will automatically include a set of default UTM parameters as hidden form input fields:

 - `utm_source` is automatically assigned the value of the `entrypoint` parameter.
 - `utm_campaign` is automatically set as the value of `fxa-embedded-form`.
 This can be prefixed with a custom value by passing a `utm_campaign` value to the macro.
 For example, `utm_campaign='trailhead'` would result in a value of `trailhead-fxa-embedded-form`.